Karthikkannan-AI/AI-Powered-Package-Theft-Identification-Jetson-Platform/README.md

 ## Conclusion ##

-* We have built this as a Proof of Concept to showcase how we can build a custom deep learning Model to solve a Package theft problem using computer vision.
+* We have built this as a Proof of Concept to showcase how we can built a custom deep learning Model to solve a Package theft problem using computer vision.
-* We have provided the Model, which can be tested for its real world performance.
 * We have considered only carton boxes of different shapes and size for Package, Further works are required to improve the detection accuracy with various other packages other than carton boxes